 Marketing is the lifeblood of every successful business.
 The question is, which is the better option for your business’ marketing strategy: to employ an in-house team or to outsource to a third party?
 Alternatively, maybe a little of both may be the best option.

-Many small business owners will struggle with this issue at some point in their careers.
+Many small business owners will struggle with this issue at some point in their career.
 There are several good reasons why a company may decide to keep their marketing department in-house.
 Direct control over marketing efforts and more intricate knowledge of the company’s core products are common reasons.
 About 64% of advertisers have some aspect of their Marketing team in-house.

 Nevertheless, there are also very compelling reasons to outsource marketing; especially for small businesses with limited resources.

 Nevertheless, there are also very compelling reasons to outsource marketing; especially for small businesses with limited resources.
-In 2017 marketing manage alone earned a median annual salary of $132,230.
+In 2019 a marketing manager alone earned a median annual salary of $132,230.
 Think of the inherent costs of hiring and maintaining a comprehensive in-house marketing team.
 Depending on the size of your business, a group of specialists in every discipline could mean a minimum of 6 full-time employees.
 Double or triple that if you are on Amazon, want an in-house Design team, or are actively managing all your channels.

 On the other hand, working with an outsourced marketing team could save you many resources.
 Instead of a full-time Social-Media coordinator, an outsourced partner could provide the service to the level needed for a fraction of a full-time employee.
 Plus, the individual would already be well-trained, and attendance or performance issues would be handled by the service provider, not by your company.
 Dollar for dollar, outsourcing your marketing efforts may be the most financially sensible option.